 Third, find a beta reader or five.
 Many a good story has died for lack of a good proofread before submission.
 Although we at Caffeinated Press are more tolerant of linguistic slips than most other publishers, even we have our limits.
 Under no circumstances whatsoever should you think it acceptable to send us your first draft — doing so is effectively a slap in the face to our editors.
 Instead, when you think you’ve nailed your story, give it to three to five friends who will tear it to pieces.
 Then review their feedback and adjust as indicated.
 We writers are often blind to our own weaknesses; sometimes we need the prod of someone else’s comments to help us hone our craft.
 (Incidentally, one of the biggest drawbacks of flash fiction is that it’s so short that most authors don’t give it the edit they need, which is why so much flash is so mind-numbingly awful.
 No story is too short to benefit from beta readers!)

 Fourth, honor the spirit of our editorial process.
 We de-identify manuscripts for a reason, so if you widely trumpet your story in a way that may cross the paths of even one member of our editorial team, then your story will be removed from consideration.
-We recently rejected a piece for which the author shared the submission title on Twitter, @mentioning us.
+We once rejected a piece for which the author shared the submission title on Twitter, @mentioning us.
 You poke the bear, you get mauled.

 Thank you for considering Caffeinated Press for your next short-story submission.